-In 1967 English playwright Joe Orton was to write a script for The Beatles’ third film.
+In 1967 English playwright Joe Orton was asked to write a script for The Beatles' third film.

 Orton was a celebrated playwright in the London theatre.
-The Beatles’ manager Brian Epstein thought he might be the perfect writer for their third film, and Paul McCartney had previously invested £1,000 in one of Orton’s other plays, Loot.
+The Beatles' manager Brian Epstein thought he might be the perfect writer for a Beatles film, and Paul McCartney had previously invested £1,000 in one of Orton's other plays, Loot.

 Like the idea.
 Basically it is that there aren't four young men.
 Just four aspects of one man.
 Sounds dreary, but as I thought about it I realised what wonderful opportunities it would give.

-The resulting script was Up Against It.
-Orton met Shenson on 16 January, and began writing what would become Up Against It.
+The resulting script was titled Up Against It.
+Orton met Shenson on 16 January, and began writing the script.
 He also met McCartney and Epstein on 24 January.
 A contract was drawn up, which allowed Orton to buy back the script rights if it were rejected.

 Orton delivered an initial draft on 25 February.
 He expected it to be rejected, noting in his diary on 11 February that "the boys, in my script, have been caught in-flagrante, become involved in dubious political activity, dressed as women, committed murder, been put in prison and committed adultery."